Preetham-p06/AirSense/README.md

 Overview

-AirSense estimates a user's peak flow in liters per minute using health metrics and air quality data.
-It converts the prediction into a percentage of the user's personal best and classifies asthma severity into Green, Yellow, or Red zones.
+Estimates a user's peak flow in liters per minute using health metrics and air quality data

+Converts predictions into a percentage of the user's personal best

+Classifies asthma severity into Green, Yellow, or Red zones

-The application also stores previous predictions and visualizes trends over time.
+Stores previous predictions for trend visualization over time

 Technology Stack
 Backend